-From a daily run to running events and races, running is a favorite form of exercise as well as a great way to get outside and see more of the outdoors.
+From a daily run to running events and races, running is a favorite form of exercise and a great way to get outside and see more of the outdoors.

 Running for Beginners: a selection of training plans for running different distances.

 The same as running, only your sitting down and pushing two tires, so not at all like running.